 This is a deep sense of peace and stillness that could also be called happiness.
 Everything is perfect the way it is.
 It feels vast and unshakeable.

 Usually thoughts and feelings and busy mind come back in to cover up this essential nature that is always there.
 That’s simply habit.
 Like grooves in the vinyl of a record.

 As I write this article, I realize this topic could actually be a series of articles or even a book.
 There are so many angles I can approach it from — and they all interconnect and support each other.

 But for now, I would say that when we let go of resistance to what is, and embrace our courage (not out of stoicism or “ought to”) there is a deep sense of peace and happiness that seems to have no beginning or end.

 Once you touch this happiness you are never the same.
 You are beginning to awaken.
 This awakening gets stronger and more stabilized as you bring Awareness into your daily life.
 This happiness and peace that is your true nature is what you have been looking for all along in the world.

 Of course, it’s wise to also do the activities that make us happy.
 But when we can remember that the source of our peace and happiness is within, it makes life so much sweeter and always fresh.

-The deeper purpose of Life is to recognize the truth of what you are: Unlimited Being.
+The purpose of Life is to recognize the truth of what you are.
 Not as a concept or idea, but actually.
-To experience no separation from the Eternal Spirit.
 From this foundation, you are able to consistently enjoy and appreciate your life in the world regardless of what is going on.
 This is Love in action.